k-niss/bowtie/README.md

 ## Tutorials

-Below in part A, we present how to calculate a wTO matrix based on an igraph object and followlingly how to visualize it.
+In part A, we present how to calculate a wTO matrix based on an igraph object and followlingly how to visualize it.
+We use a toy network to reduce computation time of the tutorial.
 In part B, we illustrate how to extract protein complexes and knot proteins from a network adjacency matrix of direct interaction scores and how to visualize the results.

 ### Tutorial part A: Creating and visualizing a wTO matrix